 Get Help & Advice from the Experts!

-Guidance as well as online information about exporting is widespread, so it is vital that you make the most of the knowledge that is available from experts.
+Guidance, as well as online information about exporting, is widespread, so it is vital that you make the most of the knowledge that is available from experts.
 Authorised agents or freight forwarders can help your company with export declarations as well as exporting in general.
-This will be especially important in the light of Brexit and the impact this will have on both European and global trading markets for UK exporters.
+This will be especially important in the light of Brexit and the impact this has had on both European and global trading markets for UK exporters.

 – Use Kompass Business Data to research and find contacts in your target markets.

 – Your Local Chamber of Commerce can help with export documentation and finance.

 – UK Export Finance provides trade finance and insurance for exporting.

 – B2BCentral works with partners to bring the benefits of B2B eCommerce to British SMEs.

 – The Institute of Export gives advice, guidance, offers courses and qualifications.

 – Find new export markets with a personalised Market Ranking Report from Kompass.